radiantlogic-v8/documentation-ido/documentation/query-builder/overview.md

    ![Image of Query Builder options](Media/qb-1.png "Image showing Query Builder options")

+You can create more advanced queries by linking conditions with AND/OR and grouping them when necessary.

 ### Example usage
 Suppose you want to find identities that have been removed between August 1, 2025, and September 1, 2025.